anthemion-org/ogle/README.md

 ## Ogle solution

-Ogle was originally created with early versions of C# and NET.
+Ogle was created with early versions of C# and NET.
 I have updated the solution to use Visual Studio 2019 and .NET Framework 4.5, but the code hasn't changed much since 2006.

 The Ogle solution contains three projects: